 India and Goal 2

-South Asia still faces the greatest hunger burden, with over 281 million undernourished people, including 40% of India’s population.
+South Asia still faces one of the greatest hunger burden, with over 15% of the population considered undernourished.
 How we grow and consume our food has a significant impact on levels of hunger, but it doesn’t end there.
 If done right, agriculture and forests can become sources of decent incomes for the global population, the engines of rural development, and our vanguard against climate change.
-The agricultural sector is the single largest employer in the world, employing 40% of the global population, and in India, 54.6% of its total workforce.
-Even with more than half of the country’s population employed in the sector, agriculture contributes only 15% of India’s GDP.
+The agricultural sector accounts for about 40% of the total employment in India.
+However, the agricultural, forestry and fishing sectors contribute only 15.5% to GDP value added.
 The Government of India has prioritised strengthening agriculture through measures in irrigation, crop insurance, and improved varieties.
 The government has also taken critical steps to enhance food security, including through an India-wide targeted public distribution system, a National Nutrition Mission and the National Food Security Act.
 The Rashtriya Krishi Vikas Yojana, the National Mission on Sustainable Agriculture and many national schemes on horticulture, agricultural technology and livestock are leading the way in improving India’s agriculture.

 - By 2030, end hunger and ensure access by all people, in particular the poor and people in vulnerable situations, including infants, to safe, nutritious and sufficient food all year round.